nikhilpatwardhan/Kubernetes_Cluster_24_04/master_step_0.README.md

 # Create a master node in a Kubernetes cluster

 ## Goal
-- To run a small Kubernetes cluster with just one master node and a handful or worker nodes, and do it all on virtual machines.
+- To run a small Kubernetes cluster with just one master node and a handful or worker nodes, and do it all on virtual machines running on a home server.
-- Automate parts of the process of setting up a brand new virtual machine.
+- Partially automate the process of setting up a brand new virtual machine to be used as a master or worker node.

-There are lots of installations and configurations to be done.
+There are a bunch of installations and configurations to be done.
-It would be nice to have a machine image that can be replicated, but as yet I haven't found a way to do that.
+It would be nice to have a machine image that can be replicated, but as yet I haven't found a convenient way to do that.
 That is left for future.

 Overall the steps we are following are those documented in
 - https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/